 For our example, regularly measuring minor weight loss with reasonable expectations (e.g., one kilo per week or fortnight) or strength/fitness improvements, (e.g., small and progressive increases in weights, repetitions, time or distance) is inherently rewarding, improving immediacy and reinforcing reward anticipation while also making it easier to foresee ultimate success.

 There is no politically correct way of saying this, so here goes.
 Higher IQ is linked to better self-regulation (8).
-Thankfully, although that shouldn’t be ignored, even as a simple function of predicting PFC influence in behavioural decisions making, it’s not that simple.
+However, even as a simple function of predicting PFC influence in behavioural decisions making, it’s not that simple.

-To start, while IQ seems to stabilise at about age 10, self-regulation can change throughout life.
+While IQ seems to stabilise at about age 10, self-regulation can change throughout life.
 Further, self-regulation is highly influential in academic achievements in adolescents (9) and, as a part of “emotional intelligence”, integral to a theoretical criterion that has proven more reliable at predicting success than IQ (10).
+Self-regulation is also influenced by childhood experiences around attachment, culture, example, language and by general experiences and feelings of security, fulfilment and well-being.

 Capacity for cognitive influence is also affected by factors other than IQ, including anxiety, dopamine deprivation, general motivation, intrinsic fulfilment, context, other people, culture, health, mood, time of day, hydration and much more.
 It’s not just a matter of having a stronger “smart” brain, it’s also, and arguably more, a matter of harnessing, training and enabling it.
 So, as much as some people typically have better self-regulation than others, the capacity to draw on it is often variable and largely contextual.

-Self-regulation, as with any cognitive process, is also subject to neuroplasticity, so that it will become better, easier and more natural with practice.
-So, in the end, the people with better self-regulation today are likely to be the ones who currently practice it most often.
+Self-regulation, as with any cognitive process, is also subject to neuroplasticity, so that it can become more effective, easier and more natural with practice.
+So, in the end, it’s not a level playing field but most people can take positive steps to improve their own habits in self-regulation.

 As a learnable skill, despite the strong influences of DNA, childhood experiences, long-time habits and persuasive impulses, self-regulation can be improved for most people.
 Emotional intelligence sees it linked with self-awareness and impacting social behaviours, mostly where awareness of, for example, one’s mood, attitude, motivation and social position allows people to make considered choices in how they respond internally and externally, largely expressed as how they interact with those around them.
 This is something that with intent , we can all improve at quickly if we just slow down and take a moment to become aware of our own impulses and, with a shift in focus, “de-centre” (11) to get in touch with the feelings and situational needs of other people.